b9Joker108/tantric_vaishnavism_and_english_translation_of_the_pancharatriya_sri_gautamiya_mahatantram/bibliography/bibliography_a_to_k_v1_25062025.md

 **Purport:**<br>
 ...

 * Dimock, Jr.; Edward C. (1966).
-'The Place of Hidden Moon: Erotic Mysticism in the Vaishnava Sahajiya Cult of Bengal'.
+'The Place of Hidden Moon: Erotic Mysticism in the Vaishnava-Sahajiya Cult of Bengal'.
 Chicago, Illinois, U.S.A.: The University of Chicago Press.

+**Purport:**<br>
+...

+* Dimock, Jr.; Edward C. (1989, 1966).
+'The Place of Hidden Moon: Erotic Mysticism in the Vaishnava-Sahajiya Cult of Bengal'.
+With a 'Foreword' by Wendy Doniger dated 1989.
+With a 'Note to the 1989 Edition' by E.C.
+Dimock, Jr., dated 1989.
+Paperback edition.
+(NB: First published in 1966 by The University of Chicago Press.).
+Chicago, Illinois, U.S.A.: The University of Chicago Press.
+ISBN 0226152375 (pbk.: alk. paper)

 **Purport:**<br>
 ...